Project: UCLan Student Centre & University Square

 Testbed Compound & Decking Contractor: Ashton Joinery & Building Services

 Testbed Container Manufacturer: Universal Containers

 Project Status: On Site, September – December 2018

-Commissioned by University of Central Lancashire (UClan) to work as a sub-consultant under lead architects Hawkins\Brown, Atoll have been developing an integrated public art strategy linked to the forthcoming £60m Student Centre and University Square about to be built in Preston Guild City as part of the UCLan Masterplan.
+Commissioned by University of Central Lancashire (UClan) to work as a sub-consultant under lead architects Hawkins\Brown, since 2017, Atoll have been developing an integrated public art strategy linked to the £60m Student Centre and University Square being built in Preston as part of the UCLan Masterplan.
 Commissioned following their RIBA competition winning entry, Hawkins\Brown have confirmed their new building “…will feel like a student space rather than a departmental space.
 This sense of student ‘ownership’ will help to facilitate social interaction, collaboration and learning.
 Spaces have been designed to offer variety, from vibrant social spaces to quiet study areas…..The design has been influenced by the history of Preston’s textile industry, but more importantly its future, in aerospace and electronics.
 This is expressed in the idea of filaments, circuit routes, or threads – an analogy that also relates to the path that a student takes through life and learning at University”.